 - blurred vision

 If you feel you’re starting to crave the drug even at times when you feel little or no pain, talk with your doctor immediately.
-This is a sign that you are becoming addicted to hydrocodone.
+They can work with you to avoid developing a hydrocodone addiction.

-If you find yourself taking hydrocodone for longer than prescribed or taking it in larger doses, you may have an addiction.
+If you find yourself taking hydrocodone for longer than prescribed or taking it in larger doses despite any negative consequences, you may have an addiction.
 Tell your doctor immediately.
 Your doctor may have you reduce your use slowly rather than stopping it suddenly.
-Stopping suddenly can lead to withdrawal problems, such as:

 - trouble sleeping